Home

 To win, the winning attacker must seize/burn his 5th FS site for victory as normal, but his ally must have 3 FS sites (or burned for Victory).
 No burning for power allowed in 2v2.

 In addition we have a House of Mirrors effect in play.
 If any one player is behind on sites (FS or normal sites, including burned for Victory) then he gets to play his next site (FS or normal) at a lower cost.
-If he's one site behind the next nearest player then at -1 cost, two sites behind -2 cost etc. This doesn't count the first and second round of play (so everyone has to have 2 turns before this rule comes into play).
-Note that player has to be behind, so if he and his ally are tied then he doesn't get the bonus this can force a duo to have one of them put down a FS site to play so that his ally can gain a bonus next time.
+If he's one site behind the next nearest player then at -1 cost, two sites behind -2 cost etc. This doesn't count the first and second round of play (so everyone has to have 2 turns before this rule comes into play) and comes into play for the FOURTH player onwards on that round.
+Note that player has to be behind, so if he and his ally are tied then he doesn't get the bonus — this can force a duo to have one of them put down a FS site to play so that his ally can gain a bonus next time.

 We find this game is very fast.
 We usually get around 6 games and draft in an evening's play.
 Generally players don't go above 4 sites.

-We then allow 5 foundations to add to your cards cost to play 2 or less which you get from the pool of cards (decide what you are looking for, then search through until you find them).
+We then allow 5 foundations to add to your cards (or Size of Deck/10 + 1 so if we decide to have a minimum of 50 card decks [we usually define the minimum size] then that means 6 foundations) — cost to play 2 or less which you get from the pool of cards (decide what you are looking for, then search through until you find them).
 You're allowed to designate resource (including chi, tech or magic) that it provides and the first foundation that cost 2 or less to play that you come across you take and can add to your cards to create your deck.
 E.g. you pick 3 Tech, 2 Architect then the first card that you pick that fits either Tech or Architect that is a foundation character you take for your pool for creating cards (if there's a clash e.g. DNA Mage that is both Architect and Tech then you can choose which you want it to be and continue drawing)

 If you're short of FS Sites then you can replace any one of your Foundation 5 slots, with TWO FS Sites (also picked at random when you pick the foundations).

-Toughness one - the Left hand front row site has Toughness 1.
-So even if it is taken and the site behind it moves forward then that becomes the LHFront site so then gains Toughness 1.
+Toughness: - First two columns have Toughness 1 against combat damage for their front row sites (still get revealed if attacked by a 1 Fighting character).
+So even if the front row site is taken and the site behind it moves forward then that becomes the Front site so then gains Toughness 1.

-We don't allow attacks on the player's first turn (1v1 allowed but we haven't really played a lot of 1v1 so haven't got very specific rules about this).
+We don't allow attacks on the player's first turn.
 You can defend if you want to, but are not allowed to join in an attack until the turn comes back around to you.

 Note, I am not expecting you guys to use these rules but we have found them helpful, and you might enjoy a change of style and tempo.
 Feel free to suggest improvements to the above for us though!